nikilpatel94/vibe_coded_apps/paper_miner/README.md

 3.  **Access the Application:**
     -   The frontend will be available at `http://localhost:3000`.
     -   The backend server will be running at `http://localhost:8000`.

+> **Build-time tests:** The backend Dockerfile uses a multi-stage build that installs dependencies and runs `pytest` before starting Uvicorn. `docker-compose up --build` will therefore fail fast if the backend test suite does not pass.

 ### Running Locally (Manual Setup)